PLuzzin/music-search-app/README.md

 # music-search-app
-Boombox is a simple music finder app built with ReactJS and ITunes API
+music search app where users can search for music by artist name, track name, or collection.
+They can also listen to a preview of the track.
+The app is built using ReactJS and utilizes the iTunes API to provide these features.